 The food stamp program currently provides assistance to individuals who qualify based on a combination of income and household size.
 It's basically impossible to make generalizations about who qualifies because each state administers the program a little differently, but the USDA does offer a chart that shows some general income guidelines.

 Let's put it this way: Anyone who works anything even close to a minimum-wage job and has any number of other people in their household, such as children, likely qualifies for SNAP.
-Many, many hard-working Americans -- 13 percent of the entire population in 2016, according to USDA data -- qualify for food stamps.
+Many, many hard-working Americans -- 13% of the entire population in 2020, according to USDA data -- qualify for food stamps.
 New school teachers, janitors, bus drivers, retail workers and your neighbors may all qualify for food stamps.

 In short, food stamp users don't look like the stereotype likely in your head.
 And some of them wear U.S. military uniforms.